 It is worth noting this app is a living organism as the client uses the app enhancements are requested, Alpha makes this seamless.
 We can add columns to our tables, add extra panels to the app with minimal changes to the existing code.

-Learn how your organization can build powerful data-driven apps using Alpha Anywhere.
+Learn how adding a data-driven approach can help your organization leverage business processes to build powerful data-driven apps using Alpha Anywhere.